Here’s #7 in my series of major gift fundraising posts to help you build up and expand your major gift revenue.

 Today, we’re talking about how to develop authentic relationships with major donors.

-You gotta have friendly relationships with major donors if you want to discuss a significant gift, don’t you?
+You must have friendly relationships with major donors if you want to discuss a significant gift, don’t you?

-This is a real toughie for many people.
+This is a real toughie for many people – how to connect and be friendly without feeling transactional.

 You CAN gain their trust – and huge investments from them.
 I can show you how.